Colorado lawmakers to consider ban on semiautomatic weapons - NewsBreak

 The rollout of the Keep Colorado Wild Pass is not going as smoothly as planned.
 Colorado Parks and Wildlife is hoping state lawmakers will give the agency a $2.2 million cash infusion to cover unanticipated costs in the agency’s campaign to sway vehicle owners to not opt out of the additional $29 fee with their annual registration.

-DENVER (AP) — A year after the most destructive wildfire in the state's history scorched nearly 1,100 homes, Colorado lawmakers are considering joining other Western states by adopting artificial intelligence in hopes of detecting blazes before they burn out of control.
-A proposal that legislators will discuss in a...
+DENVER — A year after the most destructive wildfire in the state's history scorched nearly 1,100 homes, Colorado lawmakers are considering joining other Western states by adopting artificial intelligence in hopes of detecting blazes before they burn out of control.
+A proposal that legislators discussed in a hearing Thursday...

 kunc.org